osdomotics/check_coap/README.md

 Now create a monitoring instance (OMD calls this “site”):

- omd create foo
+ omd create mysite

 And let's start Nagios and all other processes:

- omd start foo
+ omd start mysite

 If you are use OMD (Open Monitorin Distribution) copy the check_coap scripts to:

 /omd/sites/mysite/lib/nagios/plugins